-Every project carried on by more than one person needs a Version Control System.
+Every project with more than one contributor needs a Version Control System.
 In my opinion, it's a good idea to use a VCS for all non-trivial projects, even if you are the only developer.

 According to Wikipedia: